What’s New in Vegetable Gardening Books

 Spring is now so close that we can almost touch it, taste it, see it, smell it, hear it.
 Part of what makes spring so sensory is the fresh little green things that begin to grow in the vegetable garden.
 Whether you have garlic and broad beans popping up, or some overwintering Brussels sprouts from last year’s planting, there is a whole world of food awaiting those of us in the cooler climates.
 Spring is when it all starts.

-All this thinking about spring has me flipping through what’s brand new in vegetable gardening on books shelves.
-There are a few new books out this year that I think are going to spice up my season just a little bit more.
+All this thinking about spring has me flipping through some unique vegetable gardening books.
+Here are a few books I think are going to spice up my season just a little bit more.

 by Barbara Ellis